Forager Training Program

 Program Overview:

-The first session of this course covers foundational knowledge like plant observation and identification, safety, and ethics.
-With each subsequent class, we’ll hone our observation skills while growing familiar with specific wild plant foods and ecosystems, digging into nuances like harvest, preparation, and historic relationships between plants and people, or ethnobotany.
+The first session of this course covers foundational knowledge like plant observation, safety, ethics, and ecological fundamentals.
+With each subsequent class, we’ll hone our observation skills while becoming familiar with wild plant foods and ecosystems characteristic of the Lower Susquehanna Riverlands region of the Mid-Atlantic.

 Program Coverage